-A really interesting part of the overall equation was whether overrunning the 4,200 area (including that lower 4,193 Objective), just meant a likely test of the higher (weekly Chart) 4,316 Runaway Gap Objective?
-That is clear on the FRONT MONTH S&P 500 FUTURE weekly chart (https://bit.ly/2UZokbC updated through Monday.)
-Yet JUNE S&P 500 FUTURE pushing back above the previously tested lower early April UP Runaway Gap 4,193 (daily chart) Objective seemed to speak of it being ready to extend the rally to a higher 4,316 (weekly chart) Objective.
+A really interesting part of the overall equation is whether generally overrunning the 4,200 area (including that lower 4,193 Objective), just means a likely test of the higher (weekly Chart) 4,316 Runaway Gap Objective?
+Yet JUNE S&P 500 FUTURE pushing back above the previously tested lower early April UP Runaway Gap 4,193 (daily chart) Objective seemed to speak of it being ready to extend the rally to the higher 4,316 (weekly chart) Objective.